This article has links to products and services we love, which we may make commission from.

 Volcano Boarding Companies in Leon

 First thing first, you need to choose a reputable company.
 There are over seven volcano boarding companies in León, choose wisely.

 - Ensure that the company offers quality gear such as a jumpsuit, goggles, gloves, and a board.
 Be sure to take a bandana to cover your mouth and nose, volcanic dust is effectively small shards of glass!
 The board itself is like a sledge used for well, sledging in the snow, but this board is going to help you reach speeds of 55mph (if you want it to).
 I’d expect the chosen company to provide a bag for all of this gear which you can slip your board into the back of, you don’t want to hike carrying it by hand

 - The company should offer transport to and from the volcano, Cerro Negro.
 We always try to select a native company and an English speaking local guide.
 Many of the eight companies don’t actually offer an actual guide (instead, sending whoever is volunteering at the hostel), but it’s down to personal choice

 - Small groups would be wise, safety first!
-The larger the group, less chance they leader is watching out for your safety.
+The larger the group, the less chance the leader is watching out for your safety.
 Screw getting burns from that volcano ash!

 - Photographs, do they take photos while you board?
 They should do!